 Miracle or nightmare?
 LASIK eye surgery has become a common choice for people who are experiencing vision problems.
 We have become a world that focuses on instant gratification.
 LASIK surgery offers an instant improvement for some types of eye problems.

 It’s estimated that over 700,000 people underwent LASIK eye surgery last year.

 Is the surgery really as safe as it seems?
 Is this another case where more testing should have been done before release?

+Is LASIK surgery another case of questionable medical practice that should be recalled for the protection of the general public?
 Even the FDA regulators who were responsible for approving the procedure appear to be having doubts about the safety of the procedure.

 “It’s right there in the record.
 The agencies and the refractive surgeons, people know these problems occur, and there doesn’t seem to be a plan to handle some of the more difficult problems that are created.”